-- Risk factors – personal and environmental
+- What are personal and environmental falls risk factors?

-- Identifying risk and implementing interventions
+- How to identify risk factors and implement appropriate interventions

 - Caring for your patient after a fall

-Enhance knowledge and skills in relation to simple and effective screening and assessment processes that can be used at the bedside to prevent falls and harm from falls.
+The purpose of this Course is to enhance knowledge and skills in relation to simple and effective screening and assessment processes that can be used at the bedside to prevent falls and harm from falls.